cristina2300/Exam-Project/Project Specification.md

 We also used a Pandas built-in-function *.iloc[: , :]* to slice by position from first row to the tenth.

+At the end we used the function *to_html* to visualize the dataframe as a chart in the html visualization, adding the output directly to the html code.

-5. **AssociationList**: this class merges the two datasets (datag, datad) and performs one operation through the method association().
+7. **AssociationList**: this class merges the two datasets (datag, datad) and performs one operation through the method association().

 - ***association()***: it takes the user input (*inputs*) and looks for its presence in the lists of id (*id_lists*) and names of both diseases and genes (*symbol_list*).